Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description states 'Retrieve a list of onenoteSection objects from the specified notebook.'
-It clearly specifies the verb (retrieve), resource (onenoteSection objects), and scope (from a specific notebook), distinguishing it from siblings like 'list-all-onenote-sections' which operates across notebooks.
+The description 'Retrieve a list of onenoteSection objects from the specified notebook' clearly states the action (retrieve), resource (onenoteSection objects), and context (specified notebook).
+It is specific and distinguishes from sibling tools like 'list-all-onenote-sections' which presumably lists all sections across notebooks.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.